shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Fight – When this creature fights one or more other creatures
 -   Finale – When the battle is resolved, trigger this ability.
 Resolving a battle happens at super slow speed.
 -   Greeting – When another ally creature arrives, trigger this ability
+-   Instigate – When this creature takes the fight action
 -   Intercept – When an enemy ability targets another enemy creature, trigger this ability
 -   Retaliate – When this creature gains damage counters, trigger this ability
 -   Watcher – When another creature arrives (possibly with conditions), trigger this ability